 - 1. Practicing methods.
-Over the course of the semester, you will practice four methods via practica on: a) interviewing; b) landscape interpretation; c) archival analysis; d) field noting.
-For most, we'll discuss and analyze the resulting data in class.
-Think of these as opportunities to practice generating the sort of evidence that will be useful for answering your own research questions. - 2.
-Every week, one of you will lead the discussion of the day's readings.
-In this role, you may also wish to supply an additional reading, or substitute one of the given readings with one of your choosing; you can also plan an activity (please check with me if you plan to do so).
-Be prepared to take 1 hour of the class time. - 3.
-Journal and reflection piece.
+Over the course of the semester, you will do practica on: a) interviewing; b) landscape interpretation; c) archival analysis; d) participant observation; e) field-noting.
+We'll discuss and analyze the resulting data in class.
+Please think of these opportunities as a time to test methods and work through problems associated with the sorts of evidence you might use in your own graduate project, rather than as a time for theoretical debate or presentation of finished work. - 2.
+Every week, you (with or without a partner; up to you) will lead the discussion of the day's readings.
+In this role, you may also wish to supply an additional reading, or substitute given readings with one(s) of your choosing; you can also plan an activity (please check with me if you plan to do so).
+Update, as necessary, the shared 'Annotated Bibliography.'
+Be prepared to take 1.5 hour of the meeting time. - 3.
+Field-notes/Journaling.
 At the end of each class, time will be set aside for you to write an entry into your 'fieldnotes/class journal/log, in which you will reflect on what happened in the class, what you learned, and lingering or new questions that you have.
-The idea is to reflect on the learning process and practice 'field noting.'
-At the end of the course, you will summarize and excerpt these entries into an empirically rich reflection piece (~5 pages) on your arc of learning over the semester, due April 30.
+This also allows you to practice field-noting. - 4.
+Final Seminar Outcome.
+There are many options for a final 'product' for this class (due May 2).
+Please discuss with the instructor and decide on your final approach the week after spring break.
+Options (not comprehensive): - a.
+Summarize and excerpt your field-note entries into an empirically rich reflection piece on your arc of learning over the semester - b.
+Draft the methods section for your thesis/dissertation proposal (must be part of a draft proposal) - c.
+Write a publishable review of a book that has a strong fieldwork component